chrisjgilbert/CV/README.md

 ## Interests
 - I produce a podcast 'A New Place Every Week' which is a food review show with a comedic edge (and comes out more like once a month!).
 - I enjoy film and have mixed a few shorts.
 I wrote a full length screenplay which is currently gathering dust as it awaits a second draft.
-- I am keen footballer and play a few times a week.
+- I contributed bumper sounds to the worlds most popular Sound Design podcast, Tonebenders, which are still used today!